Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 These include:

-Psychic power (iddhi-vidha)
+Psychic Skills (iddhi-vidha)

 The ability to perform feats beyond the realm of the ordinary, such as walking on water or becoming invisible.